 Christmas Rushed: It was rushed into production for a Christmas release to mark it as the 15th anniversary of Sonic the Hedgehog.

-A handful of Sega employees, including two of the three game's story writers, were fired from the company after Sonic 06.
+Creator Killer: A handful of Sega employees, including two of the game's three story writers, were fired from the company after Sonic 06.
 In addition, Shun Nakamura, who was one of the leaders of the project and one of those story writers, became less involved with the Sonic franchise as a whole, and the controversy did not do Yojiro Ogawa and Yuji Naka (the latter of whom had departed Sega by this point) any favors for their careers; Takashi Iizuka was eventually put in charge of Sonic Team at the end of the decade to try and fix their mess.

 Development Hell: A major reason for the game's lack of quality.
 The game's original director, Yojiro Ogawa, split the team up, and personally oversaw the team in charge of the Wii port.
 However, Ogawa decided that porting 06 to the Wii wasn't worth it, and decided that his team would make Secret Rings instead.
 He then abandoned 06 entirely, leaving it in the hands of Shun Nakamura, and taking his part of the team with him.
 Later, Yuji Naka left to start his own studio, Prope, downsizing the team again.